FAQ's - Vertrouwensketen

 Can we bypass Portbase for the Secure Chain?
 Are there alternatives?

-The Secure Chain is a partnership of public and private parties.
-For the release and collection process via the Secure Chain, the participating deepsea shipping lines/ship agents and container terminals have decided that all data exchange must take place via the services of Portbase.
+The Secure Chain is a collaboration between public and private parties.
+In the preliminary phase, the initiating parties determined that all data exchange within the Secure Chain would be facilitated via the services of Portbase.
 Of course, shipping lines/ship agents have the option of choosing a different solution for the secure and reliable release of containers.
 In all cases, the inland operator will however need to submit a pre-notification to the container terminal via Portbase prior to the collection of the container.

 Portbase